Genetionary Logo

 B

 BAP1 gene provides instructions for making BRCA1-Associated Protein1, which helps control cell growth, repair, and cell death.
-Pathogenic germline mutations in this gene are associate with BAP1 Tumor Predisposition Syndrome and an increased risk of melanoma, mesothelioma, and other cancers.
+Inherited pathogenic mutations in this gene are associate with BAP1 Tumor Predisposition Syndrome and an increased risk of melanoma, mesothelioma, and other cancers.

 BARD1 gene works in conjunction with the BRCA1 gene to repair damaged DNA and also as a tumor suppressor gene.
 Pathogenic BARD1 germline mutations are associated with an increased risk of neuroblastoma, lung, breast, and cervical cancers.